 There are many advantages to wooden blocks.
 They absorb the impact of knives and meat cleavers.
 They don’t dull the edge on butcher’s knives.
 They are easy to clean and maintain.
 They are solid and stay in one place while being worked on.
 They are cleaner than nylon boards because nylon retains cut marks forever and meat can lodge in the cut marks.
 Professionals scrape their wooden blocks with a special wire brush at the end of production.
 This shaves off a fine layer of wood each time so you have a fresh surface every day to work on.
 Resins in the beech or maple wood act as a steriliser and the block is always kept clean and hygienic.

-If you are cutting meat often it’s best to have a separate board used exclusively for meat.
+It’s best to have a separate raw meat cutting board used exclusively for raw products.
 Remember, food hygiene is important.
 A few common sense precautions will ensure healthy cooking and eating.

 Best wood for cutting board